Customer Anywhere, Commerce Everywhere

 As your business tries to realise the commercial value of re-orienting around customers, the challenges of adjusting your business model, breaking down long-established silos and transforming company culture, come into sharp focus.

-Our breakfast panel discussion will take senior business leaders who are facing precisely this challenge, and will share their experiences (along with your own) in order to better inform your own internal debates.
+Our breakfast panel discussion took senior business leaders who are facing precisely this challenge, and will share their experiences (along with your own) in order to better inform your own internal debates.

 - Realising the commercial value of placing the customer at the heart of your business model